ouro-borous/CBaD-resources/Papers.md

 - ["Moonraker Study"](https://www.researchgate.net/publication/337464633_The_Moonraker_Study_An_Experimental_Evaluation_of_Host-Based_Deception) - also examining efficacy.
 Performed in military setting and focuses more on emotional response.
 - [The Case for Unpredictability and Deception as OS Features](https://www.usenix.org/system/files/login/articles/login_aug15_03_sun.pdf) - An interesting paper from 2015 regarding OS API design.
 Attempts to combat malware and automated attacks by introducing "uncertainty" into an operating system.
 The PoC, an OS called Chameleon, didn't end up being fully developed.
 - [Towards a Cognitive Theory of Cyber Deception](https://onlinelibrary.wiley.com/doi/full/10.1111/cogs.13013) - Applying game theory (Stackelberg security games) to the risk/reward model of interacting with deception.
+- [Cyber Deception: Overview and the Road Ahead](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8328971) - Defining some differences between physical deception (kinetic warfare highly implied) and cyber deception.
+Also talks about differences between deception and MTD.
+Mostly good points, but I feel like Table 1 is a miss because it assumes symmetrical/parallel behavior between defender and attacker with symmetrical/parallel goals.

 # P-Type (Psychological)